 ECRTA 2018 Volunteer Hours

 Teachers and school administrators have long been known for doing more than they were required to do to assist children and families in the school setting.
 They went the second mile in helping children, youth, teenagers and their families when the need arose.

-A new community service project for ECRTA is collecting eye glasses and hearing aides which in turn are donated to the Lion’s Club.
-These glasses and hearing aides are used by the Lion’s Club for their mission project in Mexico.
+A new community service project for ECRTA is collecting eye glasses and hearing aids which in turn are donated to the Lion’s Club.
+These glasses and hearing aids are used by the Lion’s Club for their mission project in Mexico.
 Several of our members are involved in this project each September.
 If you want more information about this worthwhile endeavor contact John Preheim, 875-6735.